in28minutes/in28minutes.com/flashcard-java-1-introduction.md

   - title: JVM
     description: Java Virtual Machine, or JVM, provides runtime environment in which Java bytecode can be loaded, verifies, and executed
   - title: JRE
-    description: JRE includes JVM, Libraries and Other Components.
+    description: JRE = JVM + Libraries + Other Components.
 Java Runtime Environment, or JRE, is needed to Run Java Programs.
-JVM runs your program bytecode.
-Libraries are built-in Java utilities that can be used within any program you create.
-System.out.println() was a method in java.lang, one such utility.
-Other Components include tools for debugging and code profiling (for memory management and performance)
   - title: Compiler
     description: A compiler in Java converts the source code into a machine-code or bytecode code, and that is then executed.
 It is platform-independent.
   - title: IDE